Teichlab/scg_lib_structs/docs/source/multi/SHARE-seq.md

 ## Prepare Whitelist

 There are three rounds of ligation.
 Each round will add 8-bp __Ligation Barcode__ to the molecules.
 There are 96 different __Ligation Barcodes__ in each round.
-The same 96 __Ligation Barcodes__ are used in each round.
-Single cells can be identified by the combination of them.
+The same set of 96 __Ligation Barcodes__ are used in each round.
+Single cells can be identified by the combination of themselves.
 Here is the information from the [Supplementary Table 1](https://teichlab.github.io/scg_lib_structs/data/1-s2.0-S0092867420312538-mmc1.xlsx) from the [__SHARE-seq__ paper](https://www.sciencedirect.com/science/article/pii/S0092867420312538):

 | WellPosition | Name          | Sequence | Reverse complement |
 |--------------|---------------|----------|:------------------:|